jeromeetienne/learningthreejs.com-backup/source/_posts/2011-12-10-constructive-solid-geometry-with-csg-js.markdown

 [three.js](https://github.com/mrdoob/three.js/)
 and
 [csg.js](http://evanw.github.com/csg.js/).
-Both libraries use a different format for geometry and [ThreeCSG.js](http://chandler.prallfamily.com/2011/12/constructive-solid-geometry-with-three-js/) does the conversion back and forth.
+Both libraries use a different format for geometry.
+[ThreeCSG.js](http://chandler.prallfamily.com/2011/12/constructive-solid-geometry-with-three-js/)
+does the conversion back and forth.
 To convert your three.js geometry to a csg geometry, use this line.